HomeNotaryGuidesWhat Is a Notary Acknowledgement

 Purpose and Importance of Notary Acknowledgement

-The primary purpose of securing an acknowledgement is to ensure the legal validity of a transaction that involves the transfer of rights or obligations.
-[1]
+The primary purpose of securing a notary certificate of acknowledgement is to ensure the legal validity of a transaction that involves the transfer of rights or obligations.
+Here are the key purposes and legal benefits of obtaining a notary certificate of acknowledgement:

 • Confirms the Signer’s Identity: The notary verifies the signer's identity using valid government-issued photo identification, ensuring the individual executing the document is who they claim to be.